rawanr22/finding_donors/README.md

 # finding_donors
-A project for the Machine Learning Nanodegree from Udacity.
+A Machine Learning project for the Machine Learning Nanodegree from Udacity.